rudi/xtext-emacs-lsp-demo/README.md

 Edition](https://www.packtpub.com/product/implementing-domain-specific-languages-with-xtext-and-xtend-second-edition/9781786464965)
 by [Lorenzo Bettini](http://www.lorenzobettini.it).

-To run the example, do the following:
+To run the examples, first build the language server with the command

-1. Build the language server

    `./gradlew assemble`

+## Emacs

+1. Install `lsp-mode` as described on the project page at https://github.com/emacs-lsp/lsp-mode

-2. Load `entities-mode.el` into Emacs
+2. Load `emacs/entities-mode.el` into Emacs

 3. Check the path in `entities-ls-jar`; adapt if necessary